-I am aware that my perspective on Middle Leaders is based on my experience of school leadership within the secondary or all-through phase, and I am not a primary specialist.
-I understand that Nicola Forster’s context is different, and I am not being critical of the steps she took, which sound from the article to have worked for her school.
+I am aware that my perspective on Middle Leaders is based on my experience of school leadership within the secondary or all-through phase, and I am not a primary or Further Education specialist.
+I understand that Nicola Forster’s context as a primary head is different, and I am not being critical of the steps she took, which sound from the article to have worked for her school.
 I fully accept that we all need to do what we believe to be right in our particular circumstances.
 However, I am not ready to give up on Middle Leaders.
 I believe that if we invest in them; build trust and mutual respect; focus on encouraging them to reflect on and continue to develop their leadership capacity, they can help heads and senior leaders to take the school where they wish it to go.

 As Koh et al claimed in 2011: “Research has shown that Middle Leaders occupy key ‘link’ positions to influence school improvement and effectiveness.”
 (Interestingly their research focus WAS primary!)

 Reference: Koh, H., Gurr, D., Drysdale, L., L. Ang (2011) How school leaders perceive the leadership role of middle leaders in Singapore primary schools, Asia Pacific Education Review 12 (609-620)